mohit-sharma-1733/image-evaluation-app/ARCHITECTURE.md

 ## 📐 System Overview

-This document provides a comprehensive overview of the Mavic.ai Content Evaluation Platform architecture, including system design, data models, agent implementation, and technical decisions.
+This document provides a comprehensive overview of the Mavic.ai Content Evaluation Platform architecture, featuring a sophisticated multi-LLM evaluation system with brand-first assessment, vision capabilities, and enterprise-grade reliability.

 ### High-Level Architecture